 Bring Linux or Windows container images from Docker Hub, a private Azure container registry, or another cloud-based docker registry.
 Visit the FAQ to learn which registries are supported by ACI.
 Azure Container Instances caches several common base OS images, helping speed deployment of your custom application images.

 Azure Container Instances enables exposing your container groups directly to the internet with an IP address and a fully qualified domain name (FQDN).
 When you create a container instance, you can specify a custom DNS name label so your application is reachable at customlabel.azureregion.azurecontainer.io.

 Azure Container Instances also supports executing a command in a running container by providing an interactive shell to help with application development and troubleshooting.
 Access takes places over HTTPS, using TLS to secure client connections.

 Starting January 13, 2020, Azure Container Instances will require all secure connections from servers and applications to use TLS 1.2.
 Support for TLS 1.0 and 1.1 will be retired.

-Historically, containers have offered application dependency isolation and resource governance but have not been considered sufficiently hardened for hostile multi-tenant usage.
+Historically, containers have offered application dependency isolation and resource governance but haven't been considered sufficiently hardened for hostile multi-tenant usage.
 Azure Container Instances guarantees your application is as isolated in a container as it would be in a VM.